 Unless you paid for several years at a time, or have given the Treasurer your credit card details and permission to use it, subscriptions for ALS are due at the beginning of each calendar year; the year you are paid up to is shown on the address label on the envelope your copy of the Australian Journal of Linguistics comes in.
 A subscription form is available by clicking here.

-The only membership list is maintained by the Treasurer, Doug Absalom (Doug.Absalom-at-gmail.com).
+The only membership list is maintained by the Treasurer, Doug Absalom (doug.absalom-at-newcastle.edu.au).
 If you wish to check your membership status, change your address or make some other enquiry, please contact Doug.